-Subscription Box Companies: Do you have what it takes to provide customers with good customer service?
+Do you have what it takes to provide customers with good customer service?

-By Caroline Saban, Assistant Business Development Specialist, Argo Contact Centers
+Written by Caroline Saban, Assistant Business Development Specialist, Argo Contact Centers

-With the subscription box industry booming, there’s no shortage of competition and it is vital that you stand out from the crowd with not only your product but also with the customer service you provide your customers.
+There’s no shortage of competition and it is vital that you stand out from the crowd with not only your product but also with the customer service you provide your customers.

 Poor customer service can spell disaster for any brand but even more so for a subscription-based company who relies on customer loyalty and a high retention rate in order to be successful and continually grow.
 When customers receive poor service, they are more apt to switch to one of the company’s competitors and share negative comments about the company with others.